 UW-IT has an outstanding opportunity for a Resource Manager.

-This position is responsible for managing and developing technical staff within Information Technology Infrastructure (ITI), to include supervision, technology needs assessment, technology skills planning and development, technical resource allocation among projects and services, team building, professional development, and organization development.
-This position will work closely with ITI leadership to ensure that all projects and services are optimally staffed for achieving technology project and service goals, while also encouraging professional development of the employee.
-This includes facilitation of moving people to new services or projects to further their professional development as well as bring new perspectives to an effort.
+The Resource Manager position is responsible for managing and developing technical staff within Information Technology Infrastructure (ITI), to include supervision, technology needs assessment, technology skills planning and development, technical resource allocation among projects and services, team building, professional development, and organization development.
+This position will work closely with ITI leadership (AVP and Directors) to ensure that all projects and services are optimally staffed for achieving technology project and service goals, while also encouraging professional development of the employee.
+This includes the facilitation of moving people to new services or projects to further their professional development as well as bring new perspectives to an effort.

 Bachelor’s Degree in Engineering or Science discipline related field, or equivalent combination of education and experience.